 PROJECT AREA--The project proposes east-west access improvements and enhancements to existing open spaces at Peck Slip in the South Street Seaport area; Catherine Slip and Montgomery Slip in Chinatown and Rutgers Slip in Lower East Side.
 North-south access improvements are made south of East River Park to the upland portion of Pier 42.

-Work on final design for Peck Slip is close to completion, and it is expected that it will be put out to bid summer 2013.
-Construction work for Montgomery Slip, Rutgers Slip, and Catherine Slip is completed.
-DPR is working with the contractors to get final payment requests for the construction of those open spaces.
+Work on final design for Peck Slip is close to completion, Construction work for Montgomery Slip, Rutgers Slip, and Catherine Slip is completed.